 Since it was founded the DSCEP has opened a preschool, Every Little Blessing Preschool, which offers an early intervention program where children with Down syndrome learn alongside their typically developing peers.
 We offer a weekly book club for young adults with Down syndrome as well as a music program for all ages.
 It is through these efforts that we hope to contribute to the lives of the individuals with Down syndrome living in our community.
 As we continue on this journey, we believe in the El Paso community to help us grow and achieve our goals as we embrace the belief that inclusion and support of individuals with disabilities makes our community that much stronger.

-Nancy Castaneda, Board President
+Nancy Castaneda, Past Board President